Reed-CompBio/spras-benchmarking/datasets/egfr/README.md

 - Considering all proteins with phosphorylation-based prizes as targets.
 - Considering all nodes as active.
 - Truncate the prizes down to `Y.YYYYYYYYY` with rounding.

+See the `Snakefile` for specific SPRAS post-processing scripts.

 ## Citation